 Of course, the tasks (and the associated dollar value) in each category will differ from the example above depending on your needs.
 Still, this is a valuable exercise that will show you the real value of your time.

-As a business owner, you should always be in the highest dollar activities bucket to best utilize your time and, ultimately, make the most money for your business.
+As a business owner, you should always be in the highest dollar activities bucket to best utilise your time and, ultimately, make the most money for your business.

 Baggage and expectations

 All of us have “baggage” in one form or another.
 Sometimes it’s an ex-husband that says your business will never be successful – that’s mine, by the way, but I proved him wrong! – and other times, it’s a former business partner running away with company funds.